-It is recognised that some children require alternative strategies in order to encourage positive behaviour, for a multitude of possible reasons.
+It is recognised that some children require alternative strategies in order to encourage positive behaviour, for a number of reasons.
 This school recognises that a rigorous approach to behaviour is important, and that this goes hand in hand with caring for the emotional needs of all children, including those who may be some of the most vulnerable.
+We are aware that the impact of mental health can result in a child needing additional support with their behaviour.
+Therefore, SFS has accessed specialist mental health staff to provide targeted intervention and support for identified children and their families.

 When there is a behavioural need in school that is not being met by the current system, the following will happen:

 - 1. The child's class teacher will meet with the appointed member of staff in school for behaviour (Debbie Brett).
 The Special Educational Needs Co-ordinator or SENCO (Rachel O'Neill) may also be present. - 2.
-They will fill in a Behaviour Concern form.
+They will fill in a Behaviour Concern Form (App.
+B Yellow).
 During this meeting they will discuss educational needs, social and emotional issues and key behaviours of concern. - 3.
 From there a course of action will be decided upon.
 Parents will be involved and consulted.
 This should be appropriate to the individual and will differ from child to child.
 However, it could include: further monitoring by the class teacher; the formulation of an individual behaviour plan in consultation with parents; referral to an educational psychologist or other agency. - 4.
 The action to be taken will be recorded.
-This will be reviewed on a decided date (not usually more that than half a term in advance). - 5.
-Parents, the headteacher and the school SENCO will be informed of any behaviour concerns.
+This will be reviewed on a decided date (not usually more that than half a term in advance).